Own property in

 Are there any restrictions on the type of property I can buy with a mortgage?

-There are no major restrictions on the type of property you can purchase using a mortgage in Portugal.
+There are no significant restrictions on the type of property you can purchase using a mortgage in Portugal.
 Both residential and commercial properties are accessible through mortgages.
 This means that whether you’re looking for a cozy home or a business space, a mortgage could potentially assist you in acquiring your desired property.

 Is choosing a fixed or variable interest rate better?

 The decision between a fixed and variable interest rate depends on your financial circumstances and risk tolerance.
 Opting for a fixed interest rate provides stability in your monthly payments over the long term, shielding you from potential interest rate fluctuations.
-On the other hand, a variable interest rate might offer lower initial payments, but it comes with the possibility of rate changes.
+On the other hand, a variable interest rate might offer lower initial costs, but it comes with the possibility of rate changes.

 What is the typical mortgage term in Portugal?